-Both Reading Borough Council and Thames Valley Police have undertaken inspections at this premises over the previous five years.
-The outcomes of these inspections have identified holistic failures in relation to the implementation of due diligence and the promotion of the licensing.
+Both Reading Borough Council and Thames Valley Police have undertook an inspection at this premises.
+The outcome of this inspection has identified holistic failures in relation to the implementation of due diligence and the promotion of the licensing objectives.

 Thames Valley Police have attempted to rectify this situation with the premises licence holder via a communicated stepped approach and recent letter.
 We had hoped to propose what we believe to be reasonable, necessary and proportionate conditions to be included within the licence to address our concerns and promote the licensing objectives.